orthanc-team/orthanc-auth-service/demo-setup/README.md

 # Purpose

 This is a sample setup to demonstrate how to run Orthanc-Explorer-2 together with the `orthanc-share` web-service to provide publication links to specific studies.
+The authentication and the roles of the users are handled by Keycloak.

 **Disclaimer**: this sample is provided 'as is' without any guarantee.
 Don't use it in production unless you perfectly understand every part of it.